linnarsson-lab/ceftools/README.md

 Tools for manipulating cell expression format (CEF) files.

-**Note: ceftools is not yet ready for use, nor do I know when it will be**

-You can download pre-release alpha versions on the [Releases page](https://github.com/linnarsson-lab/ceftools/releases).
+You can download the latest version from the [releases page](https://github.com/linnarsson-lab/ceftools/releases).

 ## Overview